cannoness/ECE595/blog/README.md

 # README

-## Commands used for first iteration
+## First iteration
+Below are commands that create simple blog application.
 ```
 $ rails new blog
 hellow